rahulswami2012/angular_node_mysql/README.md

-You're gonna need to create a DB named 'nodejs' and import employee.sql
+You need to create a DB named 'nodejs' and import employee.sql